tbttin/notes/makes/gnu-make.md

           ...
   ```

-  The `targets` list specifies the targets that the rule applies to.
+- Again, the `targets` list specifies the targets that the rule applies to.

-  Each target is matched against the *target-pattern* to extract a part of the
+  Each target is matched against the `target-pattern` to extract a part of the
   target name, called the *stem*.

   The prerequisite names for each target are made by substituting the stem for
   the `%` in each *prerequisite pattern*.

-- Each target specified must match the target pattern; a warning is issued for
+- Each target specified *must* match the target pattern; a warning is issued
-  each target that does not (use `filter` function).
+  for each target that does not (use `filter` function).

 - Another example shows how to use `$*` in static pattern rules: